ruggeri/tech-notes/randos/usb.md

 USB, so you fall back to USB 2.0 speeds.
 This is how my Dell monitor is configured.

-**DisplayPort 2.0 and DSC**
+**DisplayPort 1.4, 2.0 and DSC**

 DisplayPort 2.0 (2019) has a 10 Gbps per lane mode called UHBR 10.
 This could conceivably drive 4K@60Hz with just two USB-C lanes.
+The Radeon on my MacBook Pro doesn't do DisplayPort 2.0 though.

 Alternatively, DisplayPort 1.4 has a feature called DSC (Display Stream Compression).
 This does a 3:1 lossy compression on the image.
 They say